mozey/httprouter-util/README.md

 is not needed because Golang is fast to build, and `fswatch` can be used for live reload.
 For this example `main.go` is kept in the project root.
-Larger projects might have separate executables in the *"/cmd"* dir
+Larger projects might have separate bins in the *"/cmd"* dir

 Bash on Windows is easy to setup using [msys2](https://www.msys2.org/), MinGW, or native shell on Windows 10.